isomerpages/moe-acspri/_for-students/School Rules.md

 *   Students are expected to assemble quietly and in an orderly by class.
 Morning Assembly begins at 7.30 a.m. sharp Students who are not with their class by the time assembly begins will be considered late.
 Attendance at the daily flag raising ceremony is compulsory.
 *   Students who are Singapore Citizens must sing the National Anthem and take the Pledge.
 They will take the Pledge with their right fist placed over their heart.
 On Mondays and Fridays, the School Anthem will be played prior to the recitation of the Pledge.
 All students are to sing the School Anthem.
-*  Should it rain or during haze period, an announcement will be made for students to assemble in class instead.
+*  Should it rain or be hazey, an announcement will be made for students to assemble in class instead.

 ##### **Absence from School**
 *   A student who is absent must submit to his Form Teacher either a medical certificate or a letter of excuse from his parents/guardian on his day of return.